 - Ax-Crazy: The Joker is the living embodiment of this trope.

-- Badass Bystander: In one of the bank robbery's best gags, the mob bank manager sitting in the background is startled when the Joker, Grumpy and Chuckles come in and Chuckles shoots the ceiling.
+- Badass Bystander: In one of the bank robbery's gags, the mob bank manager sitting in the background is startled when the Joker, Grumpy and Chuckles come in and Chuckles shoots the ceiling.
 After Chuckles pistol-whips a guard and starts waving his gun menacingly, the bank manager slowly takes off his glasses, picks up a Sawed-Off Shotgun, and fires a single round through the glass window, hitting Chuckles in the back.
 He pumps the weapon and goes after the Joker and Grumpy.
 The Joker (as Bozo) tricks the manager into using his last shell to hit Grumpy in the shoulder before taking him out.
-As an extra bonus, after unmasking himself, the Joker sticks a gas grenade in the manager's mouth, and also steals his Remington shotgun (which is the shotgun he uses to crash Bruce's fundraiser for Harvey Dent; and he also uses it in the car chase, first to shoot an officer manning one of the police roadblocks, and then to fire on the armored car).

-- Bad Boss: The Joker will make you kill your friends with a broken pool cue as an "initiation", stick a cell-phone triggered bomb in your stomach, or just burn you alive on a giant pile of money if he thinks it'll be fun.
+- Bad Boss: The Joker will make you kill your friends with a broken pool cue as an "initiation", stick a cell-phone triggered bomb in your stomach, or just burn you alive on top of a pile of money if he thinks it'll be fun.

 - Bad Cop/Incompetent Cop: Discussed.
 Even with the legitimate Gordon in charge, the Major Crimes Unit is still made up of mostly corrupt cops - like Wuertz and Ramirez - and there are only maybe a few clean cops - such as Stephens and Murphy.
 But when Harvey Dent calls the lieutenant on this, Gordon points out that if he refused to work with such cops, he'd be working alone.
 This eventually comes back to haunt both of them, as Wuertz and Ramirez turn out to both be on Maroni's payroll and eventually kidnap respectively Harvey and Rachel.